-In this paper, we have presented an invariant checker which works on the bytecode representation of multi-threaded C# programs.
-The main novelties of our work are (a) we can expose non sequentially consistent execution traces of a program which are allowed by the .NET memory model, and (b) after inspecting the counter-example traces violating a given invariant, we can automatically insert barriers to disallow such executions.
+In this paper, we have presented an invariant checker which works on the byte-code representation of multi-threaded C# programs.
+The main novelties of our work are (a) we can expose non sequentially consistent execution traces of a program which are allowed by the .NET memory model, and (b) after inspecting the counter-example traces resulting from non sequentially consistent executions we can automatically insert barriers to disallow such executions.
+The techniques proposed in this paper can be extended/used in the context of other programming language level memory models (such as for Java).